 Children’s audiobooks are available for loan in both CD and Playaway format.
 We also offer Playaway bookpacks (which include a mini-collection of titles in both audio and print format), Playaway View all-in-one video players, and Playaway Launchpad pre-loaded tablets.

 From Laurie Berkner to Raffi, our children’s music collection includes CDs by all your favorite children’s musical artists.

 “You can check THAT out at the library?!?”
 Collection

-The children’s room maintains a collection of approximately 100 themed cake pans, all available to loan.
+The children’s room maintains a collection of themed cake pans, all available to loan.
 In addition, the children’s room loans out a collection of toys and puppets, including an American Girl doll.

 Award Winning Collections